LexSav7/Elevator/README.md

 After reaching the destination floor, if numbers of passengers that want to go up and down are equal, the elevator will go upwards.

+P.S.
 If you encounter problems with launching the program, follow the next steps (for IntelliJ):

 1) Mark "src" directory as sources directory (Right-click on the folder -> Mark directory as -> Mark as Sources root);